programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ### Installing Community Gameplay Modifications

 The easiest way to customize 0&#x0338; A.D. for your class is to make use of prepackaged community gameplay modifications (or 'mods').
-You'll find dozens to hundreds of mods hosted at various places on the web that are compatible with the most recent game release.
+You will find dozens to hundreds of mods hosted at various places on the web that are compatible with the most recent game release.
 Since 0&#x0338; A.D. was founded by game modifiers ('modders'), the game was built to make installing and using these mods straightforward.

-In fact, 0&#x0338; A.D. comes with a built-in mod installer and a selection of click-to-install community mods which have been [verified for safety](https://perma.cc/HSR5-SEMQ) and uploaded to [mod.io's 0&#x0338; A.D. set](https://mod.io/g/0ad).
+In fact, 0&#x0338; A.D. comes with a built-in mod installer and a selection of click-to-install community mods that have been [verified for safety](https://perma.cc/HSR5-SEMQ) and uploaded to [mod.io's 0&#x0338; A.D. set](https://mod.io/g/0ad).

 After launching the game, from the main menu, click **Settings** > **Mod Selection**.